 Step 2: Next step is to change the drawing page into an isometric view.
-For that, you have to rotate the navigation tool, which is called a view cube.
+You have to rotate the navigation tool called a view cube.
 Rotate the view cube by long-pressing the left mouse button and set the drawing page suitable for isometric drawing.
 2D drawings to make 3D objects are always drawn in isometric views.

 Step 3: Next step is to start drawing the 2D design to be extruded.
-Extrude effect is applicable only in closed shapes like circle, square, rectangle, polygon or any shapeless closed figure.
-So here, as a first example, we are going to extrude a rectangular shape.
-For that, we have to draw a rectangle, as shown in the image below.
+Extrude effect is applicable only in closed shapes like circles, squares, rectangles, polygons, or any shapeless closed figure.
+So here, as a first example, we will extrude a rectangular shape.
+We have to draw a rectangle, as shown in the image below.
 To draw a rectangle, either we can draw it using lines or by using the rectangle tool.
-Draw the rectangle and give proper dimensions.
+Draw the rectangle and give the proper dimensions.

-Step 4: To make this 2D rectangle into a 3D object, we have to apply to the extrude command.
+Step 4: We must apply the extrude command to make this 2D rectangle into a 3D object.
 For that type, extrude in the command box or select extrude tool on the top left side of the toolbar.
-Then you can see some options at the command box, as shown in the image below.
-You have to select any one of that command.
+Then you can see some options in the command box, as shown in the image below.
+You have to select any one of that commands.
 Here we select the path command.

-Step 5: After selecting the path command, draw a path to extrude the rectangle.
-For that, select the line tool and draw a line, as shown in the image below.
+Step 5: Draw a path to extrude the rectangle after selecting the path command.
+Select the line tool and draw a line, as shown in the image below.

-Step 6: After drawing the path line, you have to click the “select the path” option.
+Step 6: Click the “Select the path” option after drawing the path line.
 Then select the line you’ve drawn, and you can see the rectangle extruded towards that path line, as shown in the image below.

 This is a wireframe version of the 3D object.
-If you want, you can shade this object and even can change the color.
+You can shade this object and even change the color if you want.

 Creating Circular Cylinder using the Extrude Tool

-Step 1: Step 1 and 2 are the same as we did for the first example.
-Open the software and set the isometric view as mentioned before.
+Step 1: Steps 1 and 2 are the same as we did for the first example.
+Open the software and set the isometric view, as mentioned before.

-Step 2: If you want to make a cylinder, you have to draw the 2D circle at first.
+Step 2: If you want to make a cylinder, you must first draw the 2D circle.
 Either type circle in the command box or select the circle tool from the toolbar and draw the circle as per your requirement, as shown below.

 Step 3: Next step is to draw the path line as we did in the first example.
 See the image attached below.

-Step 4: While extruding a circle, you have to make the circular profile perpendicular to the path line.
-For that, use the 3D rotate option to rotate the circle 90 degrees before extrusion.
+Step 4: While extruding a circle, you must make the circular profile perpendicular to the path line.
+Use the 3D rotate option to rotate the circle 90 degrees before extrusion.

-Step 5: After changing the path line perpendicular to the circle, you have to click the “select the path” option.
+Step 5: After changing the path line perpendicular to the circle, click the “select the path” option.
 Then select the line you have drawn, and you can see the circular extruded towards that path line, as shown in the image below.

-Extrusion is a simple command that gives you a lot of power in the 3D design platform.
-It is the basic and most important function in 3D modelling.
+Extrusion is a simple command that gives you much power in the 3D design platform.
+It is the basic and most important function in 3D modeling.
 Any complex shapes can be made using the extrude feature.
 We saw only a few examples of this feature, you can practice more, and by doing more tasks, you will be more familiar and good at this.
-By studying extrude command in AutoCAD, you will learn the basic function of this feature.
-It will help you work with other 3D modelling software since the basic concept of extrusion is the same in all applications.
+By studying extrude commands in AutoCAD, you will learn the basic function of this feature.
+It will help you work with other 3D modeling software since the basic concept of extrusion is the same in all applications.